 She panicked for a few seconds but gathered back her wits just as fast.
 She could possibly be walking into an enemy trap.
-The ongoing war was the last she remembered, and an enemy could have cast a genjutsu on her.
-A hint of a smirk graced her lips as she stalked down the stairs quietly, hands balling into fists in case of an attack.
+The ongoing war was the last she remembered and an enemy could have cast a genjutsu on her.
+A hint of a smirk graced her lips as she stalked down the stairs quietly, hands balling into fists in preparation for an attack from the enemy.
 Genjutsu was her specialty and she would not be easily fooled.
-The one chance she met Itachi while they were on a mission to save Suna's Kazekage, she was able to see through the genjutsu that the Uchiha had cast on them.
+The one chance she met Itachi while they were on a mission to save Suna's Kazekage she was able to see through the genjutsu that the Uchiha had cast on them.
 Together with Kakashi and Chiyo, she was able to dispel the genjutsu and help Naruto escape from his own illusion that Itachi directed at him.

-Her alert, emerald eyes scanned her surroundings, looking for any signs, like a shift or a noise, that would tell her she was indeed under an illusion.
+Her alert, emerald eyes scanned her surroundings, looking for any signs like a shift or a noise that would tell her she was indeed under an illusion.
 Unfortunately, there were no indications that what she was seeing was being manipulated; in fact, everything her trained eyes could see was very much real.
-But to be on the safe side, she stopped the flow of her chakra in her body.
+There was a chance that this was a stronger genjutsu that cannot be detected easily.
+To be on the safe side, she stopped the flow of her chakra in her body.
 Closing her eyes, she was engulfed in darkness momentarily before she opened them again along with a powerful burst of her chakra.
 By doing so, she would have disrupted the flow of the caster's chakra in her system, thereby effectively dissipating the genjutsu.

 She really was in her younger body again.